-The 2020 Election Night Cheat Sheet
+Forget the Exit Polls, Watch Florida, Ignore Pennsylvania

 Texas is expected to report most of its votes on Election Night.
 In the five counties representing Houston, Dallas–Fort Worth, San Antonio, and Austin, Democrats’ advantage grew from 130,000 in the 2012 presidential election to nearly 800,000 in the 2018 Senate election.
 They will likely have to win by well more than 1 million votes to have a chance at the state.
 Democrats have not won Texas since 1976, but the state’s record turnout numbers have some liberals dreaming about a Lone Star revolution.

 Arizona won’t have any votes for a bit—the first big batch of early and absentee ballots should start trickling out around 10 p.m.—but this is another close state to watch for the rest of the evening.
 Pay particularly close attention to turnout and margin in Maricopa County, which is basically the Phoenix metro.
 In 2012, Democrats lost Maricopa County by 150,000 votes.
 In the 2018 midterms, they won the county by 50,000.
 They'll likely have to win by a wider margin to guarantee the state and its 11 Electoral College votes.
-Democrats are slightly favored to win both the presidential and Senate contests in the state.
+Democrats are slightly favored to win both the presidential and the Senate contests in the state.

 In Colorado, Democratic former Governor John Hickenlooper is expected to defeat the incumbent Republican Senator Cory Gardner.
 Again, watch those metros: Hickenlooper will want to run up the score in Denver, where he served several terms as a popular mayor.
 Colorado has lots of experience with mail-in ballots and is expected to report the majority of its ballots—without much of a red or blue mirage—on Election Night.